madhavgupta6803/ResumeCraft_Automated-Resume-Point-Generator/README.md

 # ResumeCraft_Automated-Resume-Point-Generator
-The quest for the ideal job begins with a com- pelling resume, a challenge that ”ResumeCraft” addresses with groundbreaking AI technology.
+The quest for the ideal job begins with a compelling resume, a challenge that ”ResumeCraft” addresses with groundbreaking AI technology.
 This innovative project stands out by utilizing a large language model (LLM) that is finely tuned with a database of successful resumes.
-ResumeCraft is specifically designed to assist job and internship seekers craft resumes that resonate with the key elements that have historically led to successful job applications.
+ResumeCraft is specifically designed to assist job and internship seekers in crafting resumes that resonate with the key elements that have historically led to successful job applications.
 ResumeCraft’s LLM goes beyond basic keyword matching; it understands the nuances of different